NordenSoft/JAMStack/index.md

 ## Higher Security

 With server-side processes abstracted into microservice APIs, surface areas for attacks are reduced.
-You can also leverage the domain expertise of specialist third-party services.
+You can also leverage the domain expertise of specialist third-party services..

 ## Cheaper, Easier Scaling